Azolla Cultivation – An Opportunity to Increase Farm Income

 1) It can be grown in warm temperate and tropical conditions in pits, ponds, and wetlands.

-2) Azolla mostly prefers shed and 30-35% light for the photosynthesis
+2) Azolla mostly prefers shade and 30-35% light for photosynthesis

 3) Azolla cultivation prefers a temperature between 15 to 35 degrees Celsius.